charles-xu-nyu/charles-xu-nyu.github.io/README.md

-## Welcome to DSP Lab IOS Demos
+# Welcome to DSP Lab IOS Demos

-This is the repository for Master thesis in 2022 advised by [Professor Ivan Selesnick](https://eeweb.engineering.nyu.edu/iselesni/)at NYU Tandon School of Engineering.
+This is the repository for Master thesis in 2022 advised by [Professor Ivan Selesnick](https://eeweb.engineering.nyu.edu/iselesni/) at NYU Tandon School of Engineering.

-This tutorial intends to demonstrate that Android phones can be used as a tool to develop cool Digital signal processing applications
+This tutorial intends to demonstrate that iphone can be used as a tool to develop cool Digital signal processing applications

+## Contents

 <!---
 ## Welcome to GitHub Pages